Ring theory

 👣 Steps

-Step 1 – Drawing a circle
+Step 1 – Draw a circle

 Take a blank sheet of paper and a pen and draw a circle in the middle.
 This is the centre ring.
 In it, put the name of the person (or people) at the centre of the current trauma.

-Step 2 – Drawing concentric circles
+Step 2 – Draw concentric circles

 Now draw a larger circle around the first one.
 In this ring, put the names of the people next closest to the trauma, the ones who are next most affected by the event.
 Keep drawing larger concentric circles for people based on their proximity to the crisis.
 Repeat the process as many times as you need to.
 Once you are done, you have a Kvetching Order.